Article

 Diagram illustrating how brand differentiates price point.

-Whether you’re in professional services, manufacturing or distribution, the level of buyer willingness to pay is influenced by the strength of your brand and directly affects market share.
+Whether you’re in professional services, manufacturing or distribution, the level of buyer to pay is influenced by the strength of your brand and directly affects market share.

 When B2B companies lose to competitors, in most cases, the primary reason is not price.
 The weaker the brand, the harder it is to win business regardless of price.
 And the lower the price, the more questions it raises in the buyers’ minds.